AmiraBasyouni/react-diagram-schema/ROADMAP.md

 This file outlines the development goals for building the `react-diagram-schema` tool.

----

 ## Phase 1: Minimum Viable Product

 ### Stage 1: Single File Parsing

-**🏁 Goal**:
+**Goals**
-extract meaningful metadata from a single React source code file and output the metadata as a structured JSON.
+🏁 Extract meaningful metadata from a single React source code file.

-Schema Design:
+🏁 Output the metadata as a structured JSON.

+**Schema Design**

 ```js
 {